 There is a variety of wildlife in the basin.
 Elephants, tigers, deer and monkeys are common.
 The one-horned rhinoceros is found in the Brahmaputra plain.
-In the delta area, Bengal tiger and crocodiles are found.
+In the delta area, Bengal tiger, crocodiles and alligator are found.
 Aquatic life abounds in the fresh river waters, the lakes and the Bay of Bengal Sea.
 The most popular varieties of the fish are the rohu, catla and hilsa.
 Fish and rice is the staple diet of the people living in the area.

-Fig. 6.11: One horned rhinoceros
+Fig. 8.11: One horned rhinoceros

-Fig. 6.12: Crocodiles
+Fig. 8.12: Crocodiles